To skip straight to the recipe, click here.

 - 24 dates

 - 1 ½ C hot water (or just enough to cover dates)

 - ¼ C carton coconut milk

 - 1 ½ C dark chocolate, chopped (or chocolate chips)

 - Remove the pits from the dates and allow to soak in hot water for about 30 minutes, or until softened.

-- Once softened, discard the water from the dates and place dates and ⅛ tsp salt in a food processor.
+- Once softened, discard the water from the dates and place dates and ⅛ teaspoon salt in a food processor.
 Blend until smooth, adding the coconut milk a tablespoon at a time.
 You may not end up needing all of the coconut milk - the texture should be smooth but not runny.

 - Lay out a large sheet of parchment paper and use 4 pecan halves to make an "X" shape.
 Continue to do this until you have around 30-35 Xs.

 - Use a spoon to drop about a half tablespoon of the date caramel onto the the center of each X. Use your finger, if necessary, to make sure the caramel touches part of each pecan half.
 Depending on the size of your dates, you may end up with more or less completed turtles.

 - In a microwave-safe bowl, microwave the chocolate pieces on high for 30 seconds then stir.
 Repeat until chocolate is completely melted which should take 1 ½ to 2 minutes total.
 Be careful as the chocolate and bowl will get really hot.